saiwing-yeung/iTunes-log-test/README.md

 Inside the Utilities folder there is a [Jupyter Notebook](http://jupyter.org) analyze-log.ipynb.
 It takes the log produced by log-tunes and analyze the data.

-Currently it only very basic analyses:
+Currently it only does very basic analyses:

 * Find the 10 artists that are most frequently played
 * Find the 10 media files that are most frequently played